DoNOF/DoNOF-Documentation/docs/Installation.md

 ~~~
 :::

-If the input is placed in a file called filename.inp, it can be executed with
+If the input is placed in a file called `filename.inp`, it can be executed with
 ~~~
 ./run_donofg filename     # gfortran serial
 ~~~
-the output will be placed in filename.out.
+the output will be placed in `filename.out`.

 Other options for execution are:
 ~~~